-One of the commitments is to agree and deliver a number of First Nations jobs, based on the percentage of the value of the contract, including training that will be supported through the delivery of the project.
+One of the commitments is to agree and deliver several First Nations jobs, based on the percentage of the value of the contract, including training that will be supported through the delivery of the project.
 We are accountable and formally report this.